amirdy/comment_analyzer/README.md

 - [x] First, each sample became a sequence of vocabs(tokens).

-- [x] The length of each sample is considered the size of this sequence.
+- [x] The length of each sample is equal to the size of this sequence.

 - [x] The length of samples are different.
 For Mini Batch gradient descent we need to have samples with the same lenghts.